Sinissa/Product-Landing-Page/README.md

 # Product-Landing-Page
-This is a FreeCodeCamp certification project
+This is a picture for one of FreeCodeCamp certification projects